 The 2560×1440 WQHD resolution on the 31.5-inch viewable screen of the ViewSonic XG3240C provides you with a decent pixel density of 93.24 PPI (Pixels Per Inch).
 That’s equivalent to the pixel density of a 24-inch 1080p monitor.

-This means that you won’t be able to distinguish individual pixels unless you’re looking at the screen from just a few inches away which you shouldn’t be doing anyway.
+This means that you won’t be able to distinguish individual pixels unless you’re looking at the screen from just a few inches away, which you shouldn’t be doing anyway.

 While the ViewSonic XG3240C 31.5-inch curved gaming monitor can support HDR10 content, it’s what many would refer to as a ‘pseudo-HDR’ monitor.

-Basically, this means that the monitor can accept the HDR10 signal and display it, but since it lacks proper brightness and contrast levels as well as an extended color gamut, it won’t be able to really improve the picture quality.
+Basically, this means that the monitor can accept the HDR10 signal and display it, but since it lacks proper brightness and contrast levels as well as an extended color gamut, it won’t be able to really enhance the picture quality.